 Q: When is the deadline for admissions?

 A: The Deadline for Undergraduate Applications for fall is March 1st.
 The deadline for spring is November 15th.
-The Deadline for Graduate Applications for fall is February 12th.
-The deadline for spring is October 5th.
+The Deadline for Graduate Applications is January 15th.

 Q: What is the difference between a BA and a BFA degree?